We are committed to bringing about positive change for our clients and their families, enabling them to lead richer and more resilient lives.

-We provide a range of evidence-based trauma-informed services for children, young people, adults and professionals.
-These services include psychotherapy, advocacy, campaigning and other support that aim to both prevent abuse and equip individuals and their families to come to terms with their experiences and live more positive lives.
+We provide a range of trauma-informed services for children, young people, adults and professionals.
+These include psychotherapy, advocacy, campaigning and other support services which aim to prevent abuse and equip individuals and their families to come to terms with their experiences and live more positive lives.

 We also provide specialist training, supervision, reflective practice and consultancy to equip agencies and providers in developing and delivering trauma-informed services.

 To bring about positive change that enables people with learning disabilities, autism or both who have experienced abuse, violence or trauma to live richer, more resilient lives.

 Respond’s work is guided by our core values of respect, user participation, openness and honesty.

 Respect because we value all our clients as individuals in their own right and see the whole person.
 We treat our clients with courtesy and listen to them with care and attention.